Child psychopathology: Causes

 The etiology of child psychopathology has many explanations which differ from case to case.
 Many psychopathological disorders in children involve genetic and physiological mechanisms, though there are still many without any physical grounds.
 It is absolutely imperative that multiple sources of data be gathered.
 Diagnosing the psychopathology of children is daunting.
 It is influenced by development and contest, in addition to the traditional sources.
 Interviews with parents about school, etc., are inadequate.
 Either reports from teachers or direct observation by the professional are critical. (author, Robert B. Bloom, Ph.D.)
 The disorders with physical or biological mechanisms are easier to diagnose in children and are often diagnosed earlier in childhood.
+As psychopathy exists on a spectrum, the initial indications of the disorder can differ greatly.
+Certain children may exhibit subtle indications as early as two or three years old, while in other children, symptoms may not come apparent unit later in life.
+It's also possible for signs to manifest before the age of two in some cases.
 However, there are some disorders, no matter the mechanisms, that are not identified until adulthood.
 There is also reason to believe that there is co-morbidity of disorders, in that if one disorder is present, there is often another.